itz-anjali-27/blinkit-datavitulization-dashboard/README.md

 13. What is the trend in outlet establishment over the years?

+  Keys Insights :-

-14. How do sales compare between different outlet sizes (High, Medium, Small)?
+15. How do sales compare between different outlet sizes (High, Medium, Small)?

-15. Which item category contributes the least to total sales?
+16. Which item category contributes the least to total sales?